Prepared for DigitalOcean by Cloud Spectator LLC

 Storage performance results are summarized in the sections below.
 The testing methodology for storage ensured that all machines were tested for several thousand iterations using FIO with a block size of 4KB, queue depth of 32 running at 1 thread per vCPU for random read and write.

 Below, storage random read results for all providers and VM types are displayed.
 Summary details are provided below.
-The chart displays compute-optimized VMs as solid colors while standard VMs are pattern filled.
+The chart displays compute-optimized VMs as solid colors while Basic VMs are pattern filled.

 Figure 11.1 - Storage 4K Read IOPs

 Figure 11.2 - Storage Read Coefficient of Variation